 - Grip strength improves amazingly as you increase the weight of barbell and dumbell lifts.
 I rarely feel pain in my hands and forearms anymore, and I have a pretty crushing grip.

-- I work best with minimal verbal queues, a lot of physical queues (poking muscles, mostly) and being able to see someone try to do something before I try it.
+- I work best with minimal verbal cues, a lot of physical queues (poking muscles, mostly) and being able to see someone try to do something before I try it.
 As an obsessive reader, it never occurred to me that in the physical world, I would mostly require this kind of instruction.
 The bigger realization was probably that demonstration was extremely effective for me, more effective than: telling me to do something, being observed doing it, and getting feedback.
 Part of that is my a lack of gym vocabulary, but I also really need to see each exercise before I am able to mimic proper form (and ask a ton of questions).

 - Foam rollers are amazing.
 I foam roll a bunch of things before I work out and sometimes at home.
-Currently I’m focused on my t-bands and quads, and sometimes I roll out parts of my arms.
+Currently I’m focused on my IT-bands and quads, and sometimes I roll out parts of my arms.
 My elbows started pinging when I started increasing the weights I used for curls.
 After I was able to do curls with something like a 55-lb barbell, the tightness and pain went away.

 Anyway, so that’s the stuff that I know now.
 I have said to myself that I wished I would have gotten into weight lifting earlier in life.
 But, to be honest, I don’t know that I would have been that into it without an enthusiastic teacher and a group of people encouraging me to do it.
 Now, I feel pretty good about independent physical activity, and I can afford to pay someone to help me stay on track.